sulha199/mbti-docker/next-improvement.md

 - Need to create more unit test to ensure the QA in the future.
 - Need to setup prettier and linter that runs everytime user is commiting code to GIT in order to prettify the code and check for code smell.
 - setup swagger, so FE can automatically create the data models based on swagger's definition.
+- More error handler, because currently only there is minimum error handler.

 ## Frontend's next improvement:
 - Need to create more test to ensure the QA in the future.